 1. Banking, Financial Services And Insurance (BFSI)

-Banking regulations in several countries require banks to use SMS to share real time alerts in order to catch fraudulent activity early.
+Banking regulations in several countries require banks to use SMS to share real-time alerts in order to catch fraudulent activity early.
 For example, banks now send customers text messages if a wrong pin is entered for their card.
 This feature has helped alert people of stolen credit card information so that they may contact the bank and take action and stop such activity in its tracks.
 Financial institutions have taken this a step further by enabling customers to carry out other account management activities via SMS.
 Customers are also informed regarding transactions made on their account.
-Meanwhile social media platforms have been routinely plagued with reports of data leaks which creates a strong resistance for the banking sector to adopt them instead of SMS.
+Meanwhile, social media platforms have been routinely plagued with reports of data leaks which creates a strong resistance for the banking sector to adopt them instead of SMS.

-E-Commerce has been one of the most game changing developments of the decade that has spun several new requirements in its wake.
+E-Commerce has been one of the most game-changing developments of the decade that has spun several new requirements in its wake.
 One such requirement was a means to contact consumers and give them updates on their order’s status.
-While most ecommerce platforms exist as apps that have the provision for notifications and similar updates, many of these platforms choose to send important time sensitive updates via SMS directly.
+While most e-commerce platforms exist as apps that have the provision for notifications and similar updates, many of these platforms choose to send important time-sensitive updates via SMS directly.
 This utility ranges from sending customers order confirmations to alerts on arrival and so on.

 3. Verification For Mobile Applications

 Several popular apps have a verification mechanism in place because they use phone numbers.
 WhatsApp, Uber, Zomato are some common examples.
 Registering an account on these apps involves a verification via SMS.
 These apps also communicate with the user via SMS, by sending out order confirmations, arrival alerts, feedback forms and more.
-Additionally, some of these apps send consumers SMS’s for marketing purposes.
-While these apps can push notifications to their users regarding their offers they still choose to do it via SMS as it is more likely to be read.
+Additionally, some of these apps send consumers SMS for marketing purposes.
+While these apps can push notifications to their users regarding the offers they still choose to do it via SMS as it is more likely to be read.

 4. Additional security layer

 Email service providers like Gmail have now begun insisting on an extra layer of security for email accounts by asking users to share their mobile numbers so that they may send SMS’s to help with account recovery in the unfortunate event of an issue.
-In the event of suspicious activity on an account, they can alert users to take action more quickly via text message than through an alternate email id.
+In the event of suspicious activity on an account, they can alert users to take action more quickly via text message than through alternate email id.